KonH/UDBase/README.md

 ## Built-in Controllers

+### Scene

+Using Scene controller you can load scenes with several methods.

+TODO: About scene info, helpers

+Scenes can be loaded in two ways:

+- **DirectSceneLoader** - load scene synchronously.
+- **AsyncSceneLoader** - load scene asynchronously with (optional) loading scene.

+TODO: AsyncSceneLoader: about API
+TODO: Examples

 ### Config

 You can simple load settings for your controllers or other classes via **Config** methods.
 It allows you to get any class instance (inherited from **IJsonNode** interface) from some storage.
 By default Unity's JsonUtility is used (you can read about it [here](https://docs.unity3d.com/ScriptReference/JsonUtility.html)), so your class needs to be correctly deserialized with it.